jmunixusers/presentations/welcome-to-vm.md

 ansible-pull -U https://github.com/jmunixusers/cs-vm-build -i hosts -K -t TAGS
 ```

-When you run this command, replace `TAGS` with a command-separated list of classes
+When you run this command, replace `TAGS` with a comma-separated list of classes
 that you are taking.
 Valid values are:

 - cs101